jg-digital-media/jgdm-woocommerce-selectors/README.md

 ### How it Works

-Every file in the repo is untracked other than the contents of `wp-content/themes/jgdm-woocommerce-selectors`.
+This is a set of theme files that is designed to be used with a WordPress installation.
+Therefore, every file/directory is untracked, other than the contents of `wp-content/themes/jgdm-woocommerce-selectors`.
 Obviously you can choose to rename the theme directory and make your own theme customisations.

-Simply copy the groups of selectors from the specified pages below and add them to your theme.
+Simply copy the groups of selectors from the specified pages below and add them to your theme, which should include WooCommerce.

-+ First, find a local server space such as DesktopServer or XAMPP for Windows.
++ First, find a local server as DesktopServer or XAMPP for Windows and add WordPress to that space.

-+ Go to the root folder and clone the directory.  `https://github.com/jg-digital-media/jgdm-woocommerce-selectors`.
++ Go to the directory you need to be your project root and clone the repositoty.  `git clone https://github.com/jg-digital-media/jgdm-woocommerce-selectors`.

-+ Download the latest version of WordPress and add files to the root folder. `jgdm-woocommerce-selectors`.
++ Download the latest version of WordPress and add files to the root folder. e.g. `jgdm-woocommerce-selectors`.

-+ When you have entered your WordPress and Database credentials, you can add and activate the WooCommerce plugin.
++ When you have entered your WordPress and Database credentials, you can add and activate the `WooCommerce` plugin.

-+ From this point you can either add your files to the staging area with the ```-f``` flag via git or remove version control altogether.
-If you need to, you can also clone a fresh project using `https://github.com/jg-digital-media/jgdm-woocommerce-selectors`.
++ From this point, you can either add your files to the staging area with the ```-f``` flag via git or remove version control altogether.
+If you need to, you can also clone a fresh project using `https://github.com/jg-digital-media/jgdm-woocommerce-selectors` as your git clone url.

 + In Settings, in the Admin area, set the *Permalinks* to `post-name`.
-This allows you to set page slugs for all the pages, including WooCommerce pages to your sites
+This allows you to set page slugs for all the pages, including WooCommerce pages to your sites.

-+ Set a product base slug for your shops products  e.g. a slug called "shop"
++ Set a product base slug for your shops products  e.g. a slug called "shop".

 + Since I use SASS to generate the CSS Selectors this is where you'll need to write your CSS.
-Use a RubySass watch command to precompile CSS in the theme directory of your project.  ```sass --watch style.scss:style.css``
+Use a RubySass watch command to precompile CSS in the theme directory of your project.  ```sass --watch style.scss:style.css``.

 + If for any reason the following files do not show up on git clone you can add them with touch `style.css` etc. Or add them by your systems GUI in the usual way.

     + style.css
     + style.scss
     + functions.php